What’s in this article

 Types of Company Resolutions in Malaysia

-In Malaysia, company resolutions are made in relation to any formal decision made by the board of director on behalf of the Company which are approved by the members (shareholders).
+In Malaysia, company resolutions are formal decisions made by the board of directors and approved by shareholders.
 It can be either an ordinary resolution or a special resolution.

 Section 291 – Ordinary Resolutions